My Role & Mission

 Challenges

-Operating at platform scale meant zero tolerance for “black-box” behavior: every AI suggestion had to be explainable, editable, and auditable.
-Instructors were drowning in static analytics; dashboards lacked “what to do next.”
-Accessibility and privacy requirements (higher-ed, healthcare, public sector) constrained interaction patterns.
-We also needed consistent AI UX across SKUs, resilient state design (empty/error/loading/latency), and a rollout plan that wouldn’t disrupt high-traffic usage.
+Operating at platform scale allowed no “black-box” behavior.
+Every AI suggestion needed to be explainable, editable, and auditable.
+Instructors were overwhelmed by static analytics dashboards showed “what happened,” not “what to do next.”
+Accessibility and privacy requirements (higher ed, healthcare, public sector) constrained interaction patterns.
+The work had to land as consistent AI UX across products, with resilient state design (empty/error/loading/latency) and a rollout plan that avoided disruption during high-traffic usage.

 The Process